Updated 06/02/2025

 </dict>

 UEM delivers payloads and apps in non-sequential order.
-By utilizing a Workflow UEM will force sequential installation order.
-In the example below I have combined the Login Item payload with the SSO payload (Step 4).
+For ALL IdP’s I recommend using Freestyle to sequence the order of operation.
+In the example below I’m illustrating the Microsoft configuration, but you can adopt this to match whichever IDP you are using.
+By utilizing a Workflow UEM will force sequential installation order ensuring that this solution works as advertised.
+In the example below I have combined the Login Item payload with the SSO payload:

 Additional Tips